dvculha/ecsplore/ECSplore_Mentor_Guide.md

 * Cheap activities in Montreal?
     * *Bixi, free museum day, mention most ECSESS events are free and they can apply for ECSESS bursaries if in financial difficulties*

+#### Week 4 (September 11 - September 18)
+#### Health and Wellness

+* Staying active at school?
+    * *McGill gym, Mont-Royal, hiking up to Trottier, Trottier 5 spin bike garden, bixi*
+* Staying organized during the semester?
+    * *EUS Handbook is also an agenda, using Google Calendar, communicating over Slack, scheduled study breaks, eating healthy, setting goals and timelines (check out Notion.so!), your personal tips and tricks*
+* Balancing school, work, and involvement?
+* *Knowing your limits/don’t take on too much, setting aside study time on your calendar, reducing your work hours at first (and then add on more if you can handle it), quitting your part-time job for the first semester of university, arriving/leaving campus early to avoid rush hour if commuting!*
+* How do you destress?
+    * *Here are some ideas: hanging out with friends once a week and forgetting school, meditation, drinking tea, chilling in the lounge, eating, exercising, joining a fun extracurricular*
+* Some resources for mental health and wellness?
+    * *Mention Rossy Student Wellness Hub(they might be able to direct you to more specific resources) or the Local Wellness Advisor.
+Check out this [link](https://mcgill.ca/studentservices/health-wellness/rossy-hub/what) to find out more about our LWA Lauren Weber whose office is inside MESC.
+Mention OSVRSE (Office for Sexual Violence Response, Support and Education).
+You could talk about EUS Mental Health or some SSMU Clubs such as Nightline, Peer Support Center.*
+* Are there are spiritual hubs on campus?
+    * *Yes!
+You can visit MORSL (McGill Official of Religious and Spiritual Life) on University/Milton; they are located on the 2nd floor of Presbyterian College, right next to University Hall*
+* What free things can I get around campus?
+    * *There are always free tampons at the General Store (EUS Mall area) and in select washrooms on campus.
+The G-Store sometimes provides bandaids, toothbrushes, deodorant, dry shampoo, shaving cream, etc. The ECSESS Lounge also has a Healthy McGill basket that is stocked with free things!
+MK offers free meals Mon-Thu (vegan) in the SSMU building, when it eventually opens again.
+Follow EUS events on FB; often, there is free or cheap food on campus.*